fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_by_award.md

 ### Request
 fields: Defines what award variables are returned in an array using the Fields provided below.

 filters: Defines how the awards are filtered.
 The filter object is defined here.
-Each Unique filter type is compounded by ORs the combined with the other filters by AND operators.
+Each top-level key in the filter object is compounded together using AND logic.
+However, when multiple values are provided for a specific key, those values are compounded using OR logic.

 https://github.com/fedspendingtransparency/usaspending-api/wiki/Search-Filters-v2-Documentation